Thelymitra media: Taxonomy and naming

 Thelymitra media was first formally described in 1810 by Robert Brown and the description was published in Prodromus Florae Novae Hollandiae et Insulae Van Diemen.
 The specific epithet (media) is a Latin word meaning "middle".

 Distribution and habitat

-The tall sun orchid grows in high rainfall forest in south eastern New South Wales and eastern Victoria.
+The tall sun orchid grows in heath and shrubby woodland and forest as well as in high rainfall forest at altitudes between 10 and 1200 m.
+It is found on the coast, ranges and inland slopes of New South Wales south from the Blue Mountains to eastern Victoria.